augustlee2000/2022-2023-ND-Research/Utilities/readme.md

 # **CheckFile.py**

-This program is made to take a mini or aod root file and provided all the tree that your could possible need
+This program is made to take a mini or aod root file and provided all the trees that your could possible need
 ## Steps

 1) Launch up your favorite instance of CMSSW